AdonisLafayette/SnapShat/replit.md

 ## Troubleshooting

-### VNC Not Connecting
+### Chrome Window Not Appearing
-- Check if VNC server started (logs should show "VNC server started")
+- Check if Chrome is installed on your system
-- Verify WebSocket proxy is running on `/vnc` path
+- Verify Puppeteer can detect Chrome (check automation logs)
-- Check browser console for noVNC connection errors
+- Ensure no other Puppeteer instances are running

 ### CAPTCHA Not Detecting as Solved
 - Ensure `cf-turnstile-response` input has value >10 characters